 - You have questions or concerns about your condition or care.

 - Bismuth is a liquid or tablet that may be used to decrease heartburn, upset stomach, or diarrhea.
-It may also decrease swelling in your stomach and help kill the bacteria if other medicines do not work.
+It may also decrease swelling in your stomach and help kill the infection if other medicines do not work.
 It also protects ulcers from stomach acid so they can heal.

-Manage or prevent an H. pylori infection:
+Prevent or manage an H. pylori infection: